Northrop F-5: United States

-United States Air Force

 USAF doctrine with regard to the F-5 changed following operational testing and limited deployment in 1965.
-Preliminary combat evaluation of the F-5A began at the Air Proving Ground Center, Eglin AFB, Florida, in mid-1965 under the code name Project Sparrow Hawk.
+Preliminary combat evaluation of the F-5A began at the Air Proving Ground Center, Eglin Air Force Base, Florida, in mid-1965 under the code name Project Sparrow Hawk.
 One airframe was lost in the course of the project, through pilot error, on 24 June.

 In October 1965, the USAF began a five-month combat evaluation of the F-5A titled Skoshi Tiger.
 A total of 12 aircraft were delivered for trials to the 4503rd Tactical Fighter Squadron, and after modification with probe and drogue aerial refueling equipment, armor and improved instruments, were redesignated F-5C.
-Over the next six months, they flew in combat in Vietnam, flying more than 2,600 sorties, both from the 3rd Tactical Fighter Wing at Bien Hoa over South Vietnam and from Da Nang Air Base where operations were flown over Laos.
-Nine aircraft were lost in Vietnam, seven to enemy ground fire and two to operational causes.
+Over the next six months, they flew in combat in the Vietnam War, flying more than 2,600 sorties, both from the 3rd Tactical Fighter Wing at Bien Hoa Air Base over South Vietnam and from Da Nang Air Base, where operations were flown over Laos.
+One aircraft was lost in combat, killing the pilot, USAF Major Joe Baggett.

-Operations with 3rd TFW were declared a success, with the F-5 generally rated as being as capable a ground-attacker as the F-100, albeit having a shorter range.
-However, the program was more a political gesture that was intended to aid the export of F-5s, than a serious consideration of the type for US service.
+Operations were declared a success, with the F-5 generally rated as being as capable a ground-attacker as the F-100, albeit having a shorter range.
+However, the program was more a political gesture that was intended to aid the export of F-5s than a serious consideration of the type for US service.
 (Following Skoshi Tiger the Philippine Air Force acquired 23 F-5A and B models in 1965.
-These aircraft, along with remanufactured Vought F-8 Crusaders, eventually replaced the Philippine Air Force's F-86 Sabre in the air defense and ground attack roles.)
+These aircraft, along with remanufactured Vought F-8 Crusaders, eventually replaced the Philippine Air Force's F-86 Sabres in the air defense and ground attack roles.)

 From April 1966, the USAF aircraft continued operations under the auspices of the 10th Fighter Squadron, Commando, with their number boosted to 17 aircraft.
+7300 more sorties were flown by the 10th FSC.
+Combining the missions flown by the 4503rd TFS and the 10th FSC; nine aircraft were lost in Vietnam, seven to enemy ground fire and two to operational causes.

 In June 1967, the surviving aircraft of the 10th Fighter Squadron, Commando, were transferred to the Republic of Vietnam Air Force (RVNAF).
 In view of the performance, agility and size of the F-5, it might have appeared to be a good match against the similar MiG-21 in air combat; however, US doctrine was to use heavy, faster and longer-range aircraft like the Republic F-105 Thunderchief and McDonnell Douglas F-4 Phantom II over North Vietnam.